dioptra-ai/frontend/docs/supported-types.md

 ## Supported formats

 Datapoints are the core element of a dataset.
-Each datapoint describes a single piece of data and can contain several fields
+Each datapoint describes a single piece of data and can contain several fields.

 ### Generic fields

-Generic fields describe the datapoint and its relationship to models and datasets
+Generic fields describe the datapoint and its relationship to models and datasets.
 ```json
 {
     "model_id": "STRING", // the model that generated this datapoint